Benefits & Leave 16 min

 • Company policies or codes of conduct the employee needs to comply with even while working remotely

-The last two points are particularly important because these guidelines shows your state’s workers’ compensation board that you took steps to ensure the employee’s workplace is safe.
+The last two points are particularly important because these guidelines show your state’s workers’ compensation board that you took steps to ensure the employee’s workplace is safe.

-Here is a standard safety checklist for your remote employees:
+Here is a standard safety checklist you can use for your remote employees:

 • Is the floor clear and free of tripping hazards?